penelope2021/penelope/README.md

 Directory Structure
 ----------------------------------------
-Please see READMEs in each subfolder for more details on that directory and files therein
+Please see READMEs in each subfolder for more details on that directory and files therein.

-.
-├── run       -- Scripts to launch Penelope alongside benchmark on the cluster ├── tool      -- RAPL wrapper and some other utilities ├── source    -- Source files
+├── run       -- Scripts to launch Penelope alongside benchmark on the cluster
+├── tool      -- RAPL wrapper and some other utilities
+├── source    -- Source files
 ├── scripts   -- Scripts used to setup our cluster
 └── data      -- Data collected

 How to Run Penelope
 ----------------------------------------